vsrinivas/fuchsia/namespaces.md

 translated by the client prior to communicating with the namespace.
 See [FIDL Interfaces](#fidl-interfaces).

-For example, `mxio` implements client-side interpretation of `..` paths in file manipulation APIs such as `open()`, `stat()`, `unlink()`, etc.
+For example, `fdio` implements client-side interpretation of `..` paths in file manipulation APIs such as `open()`, `stat()`, `unlink()`, etc.

 ## Namespace Transfer